 For those of you with a taste for adventurous food, the people on this island actually cook with algae.
 The island also boasts a colonial-era lighthouse, one of the earliest examples of French architecture in the country.

-Development is quickly changing this island, but it’s still such an amazing place – with beaches, seafood, sunsets and a relaxing pace of life.
-We love this island and definitely recommend you pay it a visit during your time in Vietnam.
+Development is quickly changing this island, but it’s still such an amazing place – with beaches, seafood, stunning sunsets and a relaxing pace of life.
+We love this island and definitely recommend you visit it during your time in Vietnam.

 While this island may not be all that large, it has nice hiking trails and as beautiful a fishing village as you’ll see in all of Vietnam.
 You really feel the connection to the sea on this little island off the south coast.